Napa Valley shouldn’t expect tourism to substantially bounce back until 2021

 May ordinarily marks the beginning of Napa Valley’s peak visitor season, the time when over 125 hotels, 400 wineries and 150 restaurants open their doors to most of the approximately 3.8 million people who visit every year.

-But in the wake of COVID-19 and global shelter-in-place orders, Napa shouldn’t expect to see a real bounce back in tourism until 2021, research conducted by Visit Napa Valley reveals, which means the likelihood of significant economic recovery remains a goal best suited for the long-term.
+But in the wake of COVID-19 and global shelter-in-place orders, Napa shouldn’t expect to see a real bounce back in tourism until 2021, research conducted by Visit Napa Valley reveals.
+That means the likelihood of significant economic recovery remains a goal best suited for the long-term.

 The county anticipates a 70% drop in revenue from tourist-based taxes next fiscal year due to the steep decline in tourism as coronavirus fears have ground travel to a screeching halt.
 The city of Napa can anticipate similarly severe drop-offs, according to the tourism agency’s estimates.